Winter is just around the corner and there

 Plan ahead for possible flooding.
 Park your car on higher ground if you live in low areas prone to flooding.
-Be prepared to wait the out the flood in the car if necessary.
+Be prepared to wait out the flood in the car if necessary.

 Have blankets, water and food in the car or cars and prepare to wait out the flood.
 At least have a plan of how to escape when flooding is imminent.

-Your home is your fortress and hopefully, it is strong and sturdy and all-natural forces such as trees planted to block the force of winds, expert insulation, will protect you against the ravages of winter storms and blizzards.
+Your home is your fortress and hopefully, it is strong and sturdy and all-natural forces such as trees planted to block the force of winds, expert insulation, will protect you against the ravages of winter emergencies, storms and blizzards.
 Plan if possible, for the impossible or more likely, the improbable.
 Annually you must recheck and restock your supplies and amend – if necessary – your plan.
 The particulars will depend on where you live.